 - Support a request for periodic or triggered location received from a serving AMF for a target UE.

-- Determine position methods based on UE and PLMN capabilities, QoS, UE connectivity state per access type and LCS Client type.
+- Determine type and number of position methods and procedures based on UE and PLMN capabilities, QoS, UE connectivity state per access type and LCS Client type.

 - Report UE location estimates directly to a GMLC for periodic or triggered location of a target UE.